Crew training course overview

 Availability is strictly limited.

-Theatre hirers who want to pay course fees with an upcoming box-office settlement should head here.
+Theatre hirers who want to pay group course fees with an upcoming box-office settlement should go here and read this.

 A key change for crew courses in 2018 is the introduction of a refresher extension.